dram1964/cloudarchitect/docs/python/pandas/pandas.md

 ## Series

-A `pandas.Series` objects a data structure for an array of data of a single type, and can be thought of as a column in a table.
+A `pandas.Series` object is a data structure for an array of data of a single type, and can be thought of as a column in a table.
 Create a Series by providing an array of values: